JuliaAttic/QuDirac.jl/docs/inner_products.md

 Defining a new inner product type is done using the `@def_inner` macro.
-This macro takes in the name of the type to be defined, and the return type of its inner product evaluation (this return type assumption is utilized by QuDirac to perform efficient pre-allocation operations):
+This macro takes in the name of the type to be defined, and the return type of its inner product evaluation (this return type assumption is utilized by DiracNotation to perform efficient pre-allocation operations):

 ```julia
 julia> @def_inner SumInner Int